 On one hand, we have consumer staples.
 As these are buoyed by consistent demand, they in turn generate consistent revenues, are more impervious to recessive declines, and may experience above-market performance in some economic downturns.
 Additionally, consumer staples often offer high dividend yields and (for some) consistent payout increases.

 However, staple stocks are also typically slow growing, even in the best of economies.
-They also have limited price highs and may underperform the market when interest rates rise.
+They also have limited price highs and may underperform the market when interest rates fall.

 On the other hand, we have consumer discretionary stocks.
 These cyclical investments may outperform the broader market in a robust economy but experience a fair amount of spring back during periods of recession.
 (Unless, it seems, in case of a worldwide pandemic shifting the status quo to a work-from-home arrangement.)